 Reference: https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-permissions

-If you use HTTPS, read this
+If you use HTTPS (you should), read this

 About HTTPS and load balancers